emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 if authentication is to proceed.

 The TEAP version is not protected by TLS and hence can be modified in transit.
-In order to detect a modification of the TEAP version, the peers MUST exchange the TEAP version number received during version negotiation using the Crypto-Binding TLV described in [](#crypto-binding-tlv).
+In order to detect a bid-down attack on the TEAP version, the peers MUST exchange the TEAP version number received during version negotiation using the Crypto-Binding TLV described in [](#crypto-binding-tlv).
 The receiver of the Crypto-Binding TLV MUST verify that the version